Work From Home: 25 Smart Tips for Better Productivity

 2. Mindful Browsing

-To utilize time judiciously work in a time-bound manner on everything and that includes meetings too.
-When you are conducting meetings via video calls, you have to keep in mind certain risk factors too.
+When you are conducting virtual meetings via video calls, you have to keep in mind certain risk factors too.

 A.) Some people may not have a robust internet connection when it comes to video calls.